alphabase.spectral_library.base

 • charged_frag_types (List[str], optional) – fragment types with charge.
 Defaults to [ ‘b_z1’,’b_z2’,’y_z1’, ‘y_z2’ ].

-• precursor_mz_max (int, optional) – Use this to clip precursor df.
+• precursor_mz_max (float, optional) – Use this to clip precursor df.
 Defaults to 6000.

 • decoy (str, optional) – Decoy methods, could be “pseudo_reverse” or “diann”.
 Defaults to None.

-annotate_fragments_from_speclib(donor_speclib, verbose=True)[source][source]#
+annotate_fragments_from_speclib(donor_speclib, verbose=True)[source][source]

 Annotate self.precursor_df with fragments from donor_speclib.
 The donor_speclib must have a fragment_mz_df and can optionally have a fragment_intensity_df.
 Fragment dataframes are updated inplace and overwritten.